vectorgrp/sil-kit/docs/api/lifecycleService.rst

 Execution can be resumed using the :cpp:func:`Continue()<SilKit::Services::Orchestration::ILifecycleService::Continue()>` method.

-To abort the simulation and report an error message use the :cpp:func:`ReportError()<SilKit::Services::Orchestration::ILifecycleService::ReportError()>` method.
+To abort the simulation and report an error message, use the :cpp:func:`ReportError()<SilKit::Services::Orchestration::ILifecycleService::ReportError()>` method.
 This will change the current participant state to :cpp:enumerator:`Error<SilKit::Services::Orchestration::Error>` and report the error message to the SIL Kit runtime system.
 ReportError is also called when the invocation of a registered handler throws an exception.

 To stop a particular participant, use the :cpp:func:`Stop()<SilKit::Services::Orchestration::ILifecycleService::Stop()>` method.
-This will exit the :cpp:func:`StartLifecycleNoTimeSync<SilKit::Services::Orchestration::ILifecycleService::StartLifecycleNoTimeSync()>` (or :cpp:func:`StartLifecycleWithTimeSync<SilKit::Services::Orchestration::ILifecycleService::StartLifecycleWithTimeSync()>`) loop, call a registered StopHandler and switch to the :cpp:enumerator:`Stopped<SilKit::Services::Orchestration::Stopped>` state.
+This will exit the :cpp:func:`StartLifecycleNoTimeSync<SilKit::Services::Orchestration::ILifecycleService::StartLifecycleNoTimeSync()>`
+(or :cpp:func:`StartLifecycleWithTimeSync<SilKit::Services::Orchestration::ILifecycleService::StartLifecycleWithTimeSync()>`) loop,
+call a registered StopHandler and switch to the :cpp:enumerator:`Stopped<SilKit::Services::Orchestration::Stopped>` state.

 .. admonition:: Note